-An alternative yet equivalent description of the continuous-time dynamics uses the Poisson thinning property.
-The original description considers Poisson clocks of rate 1 that select sites for update; a new spin for the selected site is then randomly drawn according to the update distribution from \eqref{EQ:update_dist}.
-Instead, the update probability may be accounted for by associating with each vertex a time-varying Poisson clock whose rate depends on the instantaneous neighborhood of each site.
-More precisely, with each $v\in\mathcal{V}_n$, we associate a Poisson process $\big(N^{(v)}_t\big)_{t\geq 0}$ whose rate $\lambda_v(t)$ depends on the instantaneous neighborhood of $v$ through
+An alternative yet equivalent description of the continuous-time dynamics uses Poisson thinning.
+The idea is to absorb the the update probability into the rate of the Poisson clock associated with each vertex.
+Thus, each $v\in\mathcal{V}_n$ is associated with a time-varying Poisson process $\big(N^{(v)}_t\big)_{t\geq 0}$ whose rate $\lambda_v(t)$ depends on the instantaneous neighborhood of $v$ through

-With these thinned rates, each time $\big(N^{(v)}_t\big)_{t\geq 0}$ jumps, the spin at $v$ flips.
+With the thinned rates, each time $\big(N^{(v)}_t\big)_{t\geq 0}$ jumps, the spin at $v$ flips.
 To see the equivalence between the two descriptions, just consider the generator of each dynamics.

-Our first step is to restrict minus-labeled sites from flipping.
-To do so, with some abuse of notation, we replace \eqref{EQ:flip_rate_original} with i.e., minus-labeled sites have flip rate 0.
-This modification means that until the spin at any $v\in\mathcal{B}$ flips to $-1$, $\lambda_v(t)$ is a piece-wise constant monotonically non-decreasing process that jumps at the times when $v$'s horizontal neighbors flip their spins.
-For instance, an explicit description of $\lambda_v(t)$, for $v\in\mathcal{B}_\mathsf{Int}\triangleq\mathcal{B}\setminus\big\{(1,1),(\sqrt{n},1)\big\}$, is
+We first restrict minus-labeled sites from flipping.
+With some abuse of notation, we replace \eqref{EQ:flip_rate_original} with thus assigning flip rate 0 to minus-labeled sites.
+With this change, until the spin at $v\in\mathcal{B}$ flips to $-1$, $\lambda_v(t)$ is a piece-wise constant monotonically non-decreasing process that jumps when $v$'s horizontal neighbors flip their spins.
+For example, any any $v\in\mathcal{B}_\mathsf{Int}:=\mathcal{B}\setminus\big\{(1,1),(\sqrt{n},1)\big\}$ has rate

-where $N_v^{(-)}(t)=\big|\big\{u\in\mathcal{N}_v\big|X_t(u)=-1\big\}\big|$ is the number of $v$'s neighbors with a $-1$ spin.
-An illustration of the evolution of $\lambda_v(t)$ for the case when $v$ flips after both its horizontal neighbors is shown in Fig. \ref{FIG:rate_evolution}.
-With some abuse of notation, we still use $(X_t)_{t\geq 0}$ for the restricted dynamics under which flips of minus-labeled sites are forbidden.
-By monotonicity of the SIM, the expected number of pluses in $\mathcal{B}$ with respect to the restricted dynamics cannot be higher than the original one.
+where $N_v^{(-)}(t)=\big|\big\{u\in\mathcal{N}_v:\,X_t(u)=-1\big\}\big|$.
+A sample path of $\lambda_v(t)$ for the case when $v$ flips after both its horizontal neighbors is shown in Fig. \ref{FIG:rate_evolution}.
+Further abusing notation, we still use $(X_t)_{t\geq 0}$ for the restricted dynamics under which flips of minus-labeled sites are prohibited.
+By monotonicity of the SIM, the expected number of pluses in $\mathcal{B}$ w.r.t. the restricted dynamics cannot be higher than the original one.